Ignoring Files

-I strongly recommend using Obsidian as a way to edit and grow your digital garden.
-It comes with a really nice editor and graphical interface to preview all of my local files.
+I recommend using Obsidian as a way to edit and grow your digital garden.
+It comes with a really nice editor and graphical interface to preview all of your local files.

 Only want to publish a subset of all of your notes?
 Don’t worry, Quartz makes this a simple two-step process.

 All content in your garden can found in the

 /content folder.
 To make edits, you can open any of the files and make changes directly and save it.
 You can organize content into any folder you’d like.

 *To edit the main home page, open

 To create a link between notes in your garden, just create a normal link using Markdown pointing to the document in question.
 Please note that all links should be relative to the root